Heuzi/csc101-repo-fall2026/lsy/lsy.md

 STRING #7:   ABAABAA
 ```

-> I will post a "quiz" on Canvas where you can record your answers for Part 1.
+> I will post an assignment on Canvas where you can record your answers for Part 1.

 <!--
 AAABBB